Eyes - wearing glasses

 What about wearing glasses?

-Sometimes you may have trouble seeing clearly and the eye doctor may suggest that you get some glasses (spectacles) to wear.
+Sometimes you may have trouble seeing clearly and an optician or eye doctor may suggest that you get some glasses (spectacles) to wear.

 Some children don't like wearing glasses and they 'forget' to put them on or 'forget' to take them to School.
 Some children hate the thought of wearing glasses.

 Lots of children do wear glasses and they have gone through those feelings and worked out that when they wear their glasses they can see so much better that it really is worthwhile.

 Here are some of the things children have said about wearing glasses.

 - "I couldn't see the board until I got my glasses.